stepzen-dev/transferred-netlify-plugin-stepzen/README.md

 ## Usage

-Install this plugin.
+The first step is to install this plugin into your project.
+You have two options.

-?????
-There should be a button here.., and there should be instructions.
+- Search for `stepzen` in the Netlify plugins [directory] (https://app.netlify.com/plugins), and click the install button.

-The install process installs the following in your Netlify project:
+- Install using the Netlify configuration file, this allows more customization.
+Follow the instructions [here](https://docs.netlify.com/configure-builds/build-plugins/#file-based-installation).

-- A `stepzen` directory
+Second, you configure the plugin.

-- A build plugin `netlify-plugin-stepzen`
+- Create a `stepzen` directory containing your API specification.
+If you have built an API using Stepzen, you can just copy the directory into your Netlify project root folder and name it `stepzen`.
-- Three environment variables:
+- Add three environment variables, as specified [here](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables):
-  - One specifies the name of your StepZen account;
+  - `STEPZEN_ACCOUNT` specifies the name of your StepZen account;
-  - the Second specifies the admin API Key that enables access to that account's endpoint.
+  - `STEPZEN_ADMIN_KEY` specifies the admin API Key that enables access to that account's endpoint.
-  - the Third specifies a name to use for this project.
+  - `STEPZEN_NAME` specifies a name that Stepzen will to use for the resources related to this project.
-- Optionally, you can specify two other parameters.
+- Optionally, you can specify two other environment variables.
-  - A folder to contain this project in (this defaults to `netlify`)
+  - `STEPZEN_FOLDER` is a folder within Stepzen for project resources in (this defaults to `netlify`)
-  - A list of StepZen configurations to apply to your schema definitions.
-Do not worry if this does not make sense to you, it will when you start using StepZen more deeply.
+  - `STEPZEN_CONFIGURATION_SETS` is a list of StepZen configurationsets to apply to your schema definitions.
 This is specified as a comma separated string, and defaults to `netlify/configuration,stepzen/defaults`.

 ## How does it work?